-Party season (AKA the silly season) is in full swing!
-So if you want to avoid going silly yourself with all of the things you have to do (shopping, cooking, wrapping, cleaning…), then you’re going to need some handy hacks to cut corners.
+The silly season is in full swing!
+So if you want to avoid going silly yourself with all of the things you have to do for Christmas (shopping, cooking, wrapping, cleaning…), then you’re going to need some handy hacks to cut corners.
 Especially when it comes to cleaning!

 These clever tricks for speed cleaning your home will cut down the time you need to spend scrubbing before guests arrive – leaving more time to kick back with a wine, #winning!

 1 // Make a plan

 If you want to spend as little time as possible cleaning the house, then you need to devise a plan.
 Start by making a quick list so you have direction.

 Work out what needs your attention and what rooms that guests won’t go in and therefore don’t need to be cleaned.

 Before you begin, you’ll need to organise your cleaning tools of choice to avoid running all over the house in search of cleaning products.

 Simply pop all of the cleaning essentials you need into a basket and you’re ready to go.